usnistgov/oscal-content/src/nist.gov/SP800-53/rev4/xml/conversion-notes.md

 Keep in mind that the OSCAL code is thus a *representation* of an *interpretation* of the standard, and can in no way be considered as authoritative in itself.
 Any authority or reliability it may be considered to have derives entirely from its resemblance to the standard as published, as confirmed by external inspection.

-Specifically, this OSCAL XML was produced via XSLT transformation pipeline from [NIST NVD XML sources](https://nvd.nist.gov/800-53) (Control descriptions in Appendixes F & G and Objective Appendix F)
+Specifically, this OSCAL XML was produced via XSLT transformation pipeline from documentary sources maintained and published in other formats (Control descriptions in Appendixes F & G and Objective Appendix F).

 The transformation pipeline applies the following enhancements and mappings to this data set:

 1. Source is ameliorated at points of detected failure such as typographical glitches (where necessary to enable downstream processing).
-1. Source is cast from native (NVD XML) description into OSCAL
+1. Source is cast from native format (MS Word Office Open docx) description into OSCAL
 1. Various enhancements are made, such as inferring parameter markup, establishing internal cross-references etc.
 1. Along the way, IDs are produced by mapping literal values (generally, labels) found in the source data.
 This entails some rewriting of identifiers (see below).
 Because these values are produced by direct mapping from the data, as opposed to auto-generating them based on intrinsic document properties (structure), they can also be meaningfully *validated*.
 See below.
 1. In the result, control descriptions from the base publication, SP800-53, are merged with detailed objective and assessment descriptions from Appendix A, by control.